polar-app/polar-app/docs/SHARING.md

 Yes.
 We should allow this though it's a rare use case.
 We might also want to preserve the original user who shared it with us so that we can warn the user that they are about to block the original author.

+## TODO

+- need a pref to allow the user to forward the document in the futuer.

+- Initially we have NO limits on who can be added.
+We add everyone in the chain.

+- email and using mandrill with mailchimp